 Payments Due by Period

 (USD in thousands) Within 1 Year 1-5 Year Over 5 Years Total

 Leases \$ 55 \$ - \$ - \$ 55

 Purchase obligations (1) 587 103 20 710

-$Total^{(2)(3)}$ \$642 \$103 \$20 \$765
+Total (2)(3)(4) \$642 \$103 \$20 \$765

 - (1) We enter into contracts in the normal course of business with Clinical Research Organizations, or CROs, and other third parties for clinical trials and pre-clinical research studies and testing.
 Purchase obligations in the preceding table include agreements that are enforceable and legally binding on us and that specify all significant terms, including fixed or minimum quantities to be purchased, fixed, minimum or variable price provisions, and the approximate timing of the transaction.
 For obligations with cancellation provisions, the amounts included in the preceding table are limited to the non-cancelable portion of the agreement terms or the minimum cancellation fee. - (2) In June 2020, we entered into a license agreement for the rights to certain intellectual properties which triggered a milestone payment of \$35,000 upon execution.
 Throughout the term, the agreement may require additional future milestone payments between \$70,000 to \$0.3 million. - (3) In September 2020, we entered into a 10-year lease with a target commencement date of February 1, 2021.
-The initial monthly lease payment is \$27,500 and the lease is subject to 2-4% increases in annual lease payment throughout the term.
+The initial monthly lease payment is \$27,500 and the lease is subject to two to four percent increases in annual lease payment throughout the term. - (4) In November 2020, we entered into a license agreement with SSI for the rights to three issued U.S. patents and other patents which triggered an upfront payment of €50,000 and a percentage of any outlicensing revenue (milestones and royalties) earned by us and our affiliates upon execution.